Exawind/nalu-wind/docs/source/theory/turbulenceModeling.rst

 As noted, Nalu-Wind does support a SST RANS-based model (the reader is referred to the SST equation set description).

-UT-A Hybrid Turbulence Model (TAMS)
+Hybrid RANS/LES Models
 +++++++++++++++++++++++++++++++++++

-Nalu-Wind supports the Time Averaged Model Split (TAMS) model.
-The reader is referred to the TAMS equation set for more details.
+Nalu-Wind supports the Active Model Split (AMS) hybrid RANS/LES turbulence model :cite:`Haering-etal:2020`.
+The reader is referred to the AMS equation set for more details.

 Wall Models
 +++++++++++